-Now believe it or not, you can even find free reporting software.
+Everybody loves free stuff.
+Whether you’re a college kid clamoring for a free T-shirt or someone who just enjoys free samples at Costco, there isn’t a person alive who dislikes free things.
+Believe it or not, you can even find free reporting software.
 Yes, that crucial, game-changing module of business intelligence software can be yours for a flat rate of $0.
 And no, we don’t mean free for a limited time, e.g. a free trial.
-We mean forever, never-have-to-open-your-wallet free.
+We mean forever, never-have-to-open-your-wallet free reporting tools.

 Powerful Basic Functions

-Although many free reporting tools have great and powerful features, they lack many of the more advanced features of their paid counterparts.
+Although many free reporting tools have great and powerful features, they lack many of the more advanced tools of their paid counterparts.
 For example, most aren’t available on a mobile device (that said, if it’s a browser-based application you can still access it, but it’s not as user-friendly).
 Solutions such as Qlikview Personal don’t allow sharing capabilities, so whoever makes the report is the only one who can access it without printing.

 Lack of Scalability

-There’s a reason that almost exclusively SMBs use free reporting tools.
+There’s a reason almost exclusively SMBs use free reporting tools.
 Most of these solutions limit the number of users, in many cases to just a single user.
 Although a small business can survive with one person reporting on data, eventually you need more collaboration as you grow.

 On the other hand, some of the tools that don’t limit the number of users make all the data that goes through the system public.
 If you’re a small company reporting on inconsequential data, that’s fine.
 But as you scale and you collect more sensitive data, such as people’s identifying information, you have to keep it private and secure.

 Additionally, free reporting software providers often put caps on how much data it can process.
 This is usually put forth in daily, weekly or monthly allotments.
 When you’re first starting your foray into Big Data and data mining, you’ll probably stay well below those allotments.
-However, as you grow and collect a treasure trove of data, you’ll start to easily surpass those allotments.
-Once a business reaches a certain size, a free reporting tool just can’t cut it.
+However, as you grow and collect a treasure trove of data, you’ll start to easily surpass those figures.
+Once a business reaches a certain size, a free reporting tool just won’t cut it.

-Top Free Reporting Software
+Top Free Reporting Tools

-*Side Note: Excel is a commonly-used, basic and cheap solution for BI reporting.
+*Side Note: Excel is a commonly-used, basic and cheap solution for reporting.
 However, since it’s not technically free, we’ve excluded it from this list.

 Free Editions of Industry Leaders

-For businesses that value customization and software ownership, open source business intelligence and reporting software may make the most sense.
+For businesses that value customization and software ownership, open-source business intelligence and reporting software may make the most sense.